 When vetting a fraud prevention solution that's not only effective at catching attackers and minimizing disruption to good users, businesses need to pose some critical questions to their potential fraud prevention vendors to make risk intelligence actionable.
 These include:

 - What data does the solution collect to identify risk?

 - Does the solution provide the reasons behind the risk score so generated?

 - Will the explanation provided be enough actionable information to help make confident, accurate decisions?

 - Can this data be used and shared downstream with other departments to make better decisions across the user journey?

 Enrich machine learning models with actionable risk intelligence

 Arkose Labs provides businesses with actionable risk intelligence to fight evolving attack types with confidence.
-Our solution – Arkose Detect – monitors device, IP, and behavioral data and aggregates it with the intelligence from across the Arkose Labs Global Network to detect any signs of impending attacks or monetization attempts.
+Our solution – Arkose Bot Manager – monitors device, IP, and behavioral data and aggregates it with the intelligence from across the Arkose Labs Global Network to detect any signs of impending attacks or monetization attempts.

-With data transparency at its core, Arkose Detect provides businesses with greater risk intelligence to help fight fraud efficiently and protect their consumers long-term.
+With data transparency at its core, Arkose Labs provides businesses with greater risk intelligence to help fight fraud efficiently and protect their consumers long-term.
 For instance, Dropbox leveraged Arkose Labs’ superior actionable risk intelligence to reduce intervention rate for customer experience by 70%.

 To learn how you can benefit from Arkose Labs’ actionable risk intelligence, book a demo now.